Who We Are

 - establish a training & research program for theater artists wishing to create new work collaboratively

 Sabrina’s directing work, primarily original pieces, has been seen in New York, Berlin and throughout New England.
-She directed CRAVINGS: Songs of Hunger and Satisfaction, from the 2008 Ko Festival that went on to a three-week, sold-out run at the Central Square Theatre in Cambridge, MA, where it garnered a nomination for an IRNE Award.
+She directed CRAVINGS: Songs of Hunger and Satisfaction, that premiered at the 2008 Ko Festival and then went on on to a three-week, sold-out run at the Central Square Theatre in Cambridge, MA, where it garnered a nomination for an IRNE Award.
 It then continued on to tour throughout the US.
-Other directing credits include working with Laurie McCants, winner of this year’s presteigious Fox Fellowship in her first solo piece, INDUSTRIOUS ANGELS, that also had its premiere performances at Ko.
+Other directing credits include working with Laurie McCants, winner of a prestigious Fox Fellowship to create her first solo piece, INDUSTRIOUS ANGELS, that also had its premiere performances at Ko.

 Hamilton has served on the Editorial Board of Theatre Topics.
-She is on the Lighting Commission of the United States Institute for Theatre Technology (USITT), for whom she serves as head of their Portfolio Review program and as the International Liaison.
-Hamilton is the USITT representative to the Lighting Design Working Group of OISTAT, the international parent body of USITT.
+She was also on the Lighting Commission of the United States Institute for Theatre Technology (USITT), for whom she headed their Portfolio Review program.
+She also served as USITT’s international representative to the Lighting Design Working Group of OISTAT, the international parent body of USITT.
 In addition, Hamilton has served on a N.E.H. panel, the “New Forms” panel for Pennsylvania Council on the Arts and the NEA/TCG Career Development Program for Designers panel and the “Dramatic Writing” panel for the Massachusetts Cultural Council.
 She holds a B.A. from Hampshire College and double M.F.A. in Directing and Lighting Design from the UMASS/Amherst.
 She has been on the faculties of Hampshire, Williams and Trinity Colleges, and Long Island University, and served as the Program Director of the M.F.A.
 Theatre Program at Towson University for 2006-7.
 She was the Membership Associate for the Network of Ensemble Theaters and also served for two terms on their Board of Directors.

 Lead Discussion Facilitator: Kermit Dunkelberg